 However, when I do feel that I need a little extra boost for my skin, I am always cautious about what I buy.
 As soon as you become more conscious about what you put in your body, you naturally become more aware of what you also put on your body.
 Take a look at this blog post: Lotions & Potions: How safe are they? for my views on cosmetics.
 I try to use natural products as much as I can.

 TIPS & ADVICE

 Congratulations on committing to creating a healthier lifestyle.
 You most certainly will not regret it and hopefully you’ll feel and see the benefits almost immediately.
 Starting out on this journey can seem daunting to begin with, but fear not!
 Have a good read through this website for lots of ideas – including my 3 part series on Gut Health.
 Have a watch of these two videos: How to Nourish Yourself and The Basics of Eating Well.
 And of course, if you haven’t already, get your hands on a copy of Eat.Nourish.Glow., which outlines 10 easy steps to losing weight, looking younger and feeling healthier.
-My new book, Nourish & Glow: The 10 Day Plan out on 23rd March 2017, will be my most comprehensive book to date – click here for more info.
+My new book, Nourish & Glow: The 10 Day Plan, is my most comprehensive book to date – click here for more info.

 Feeling inspired?
 Then this is my top tip on where to start:

 Detox Your Kitchen